angular/angular/aio/content/guide/image-directive-setup.md

 # Setting up `NgOptimizedImage`

-This tutorial explains how to setup the `NgOptimizedImage`.
+This tutorial explains how to set up the `NgOptimizedImage`.
 For information on using `NgOptimizedImage`, see [Getting Started with NgOptimizedImage](/guide/image-directive).

 ## Import `NgOptimizedImage`